-Average expenditures for training per FTE per year
+Average expenditures for training per FTE per year within the company

-The total costs for training in 2018 were €482 on average per employee (FTE).
+The total costs for training in 2019 were €562 on average per employee (FTE).

 Human rights

 17. The company describes the measures taken for the supply chain to ensure that human rights are respected worldwide and to prevent compulsory and child labour as well as any manner of exploitation.